 Determining which roofing company would be best for your roof repair job can be a bit of a challenge.
 You want to make sure that you get the best services at a reasonable cost.
 Here are a few pointers that will help you decide on the roofing company that’s best for you.

 - Find out how long the roofing company has been in service.
 Look for a well-established roofing company that has been in service for a long time.
 If they didn’t provide great service, they wouldn’t be in business for long.

-- Look for the companies reviews on social media platforms, Google MyBusiness or Yelp.
-You can decide after reading the experiences of other people who have used the services of the company.
+- Look for the company’s reviews on social media platforms, Google MyBusiness or Yelp.
+You can decide after reading about the experiences of other people who have used the services of the company.

 - A trustworthy contractor will have all the required licenses and accreditations.